-The cheapest, and most common, way to provide your containers with passive ventilation is to fit either vents or a whirly bird onto your container.
-Placing vents onto your containers allows air to blow both and in out of your containers just by utilising the wind.
+The cheapest, and most common, way to provide your containers with passive ventilation is to install either vents or a whirly bird onto your container.
+Placing vents onto your containers allows air to blow both in and out of your containers just by the wind.

 This is most commonly referred to as cross ventilation.
-You place vents on the side of your container in which the wind blows into and then place vents on the opposite side of your container.
-This allows air to blow in through vents on one side of your containers and out of the vents on the other side of your container.
+You place vents on the side of your container so that wind blows into them.
+Then install vents on the opposite side of your container.
+This allows air to blow in through vents on one side of your container and out of the vents on the other side of your container.

-Another great way to passively ventilate your container is by designing it in such a way to utilise the wind to blow through your home.
+Another great way to passively ventilate your container is by designing it in such a way to utilize the wind to blow through your home.

-Containers of hope is a shipping container home in San Jose, Costa Rica which uses windows placed just beneath its roof to allow air to blow through the containers.
+Containers of Hope is a shipping container home in San Jose, Costa Rica.
+It uses windows placed just beneath the roof to allow air to blow through the containers.
 These strategically placed windows keep the container cool on hot summer days and it also helps to reduce the humidity of the containers.

-We have also seen smart building design with Vissershok Primary School in South Africa- who decided to use shipping containers for classrooms.
+We have also seen a smart building design with Vissershok Primary School in South Africa, who decided to use shipping containers for classrooms.

-Vissershok Primary School placed lots of small windows along both sides of the shipping containers wall, this again allows air to blow straight through the container and remove stale air.
+Vissershok Primary School placed lots of small windows along both sides of the shipping container walls.
+This allows air to blow straight through the container and also removes stale air.

-You can read more about Vissershok Primary School here.
+You can read more about keeping the containers cool at the Vissershok Primary School here.

 In certain climates, such as very humid places like southern Brazil, passive ventilation is insufficient and mechanical ventilation is required.

-In fact in many countries like the US, Australia, New Zealand and the United Kingdom it is a building regulation standard to fit mechanical ventilation in kitchens and bathrooms.
-Depending on your country the minimum amount of extraction required is 15 litres per second in each room.
+In fact, in many countries like the US, Australia, New Zealand and the United Kingdom it is a building regulation standard to fit mechanical ventilation in kitchens and bathrooms.
+Depending on your country the minimum amount of extraction required is 15 liters per second in each room.

-People normally fit an extractor fan (which is a type of exhaust-only mechanical ventilation) to meet this building regulation.
+People normally attach an extractor fan (which is a type of exhaust-only mechanical ventilation) to meet this building regulation.

-This fan allows the humidity to be extracted out of your home before it settles on a surface and turns into moisture and damp.
-The fan should be fitted as high as possible on the wall which is furthest away from the main source of air placement (either your door or window).
+This fan allows the humidity to be extracted out of your home before it settles on a surface and turns into moisture and dampness.
+The fan should be attached as high as possible on the wall which is furthest away from the main source of air placement (either your door or window).